zzhou007/rshell/README.md

 ### Bugs
 Program will always be in english.
 Program does not tell you what commands you inputed when wrong.
+Program will crash if you use io redirection when piping in the middle.
+That is because the output is already going to another program. ie `ls | grep r > file | sort`
+`<<<` will work with single and double quotes and even no quites.
+This means you cannott passing in flags if you use `<<<`.
+Instad the program will treat anything after `<<<` as input.

 ### Edge Cases
 If nothing is put before the connector, if is assumed to be false.